browserengineering/book/book/accessibility.md

         or node.tag == "a" or "tabindex" in node.attributes
 ```

 Define a new method to get the tab index.
-It defaults to 9999999, which is
+It defaults to a very large number,
-an approximation to "higher tabindex than anything specified".
+which is an approximation to "higher `tabindex` than anything specified".

 ``` {.python}
 class Tab: